 Sex and intimacy

-Sex is very closely linked to pregnancy.
-You may feel terrified at the thought of getting pregnant again.
-Or you might feel the opposite and sex may become very mechanical as all you want to do is to fall pregnant as quickly as possible.
+Sex is very closely linked to pregnancy for some people.
+It’s completely understandable if this is on your mind.
+You may be worried about getting pregnant again if you are not ready.
+Or sex may become mechanical if you are focused on trying to get pregnant again.
 Be aware of these feelings, and be open and honest with your partner.

 Sex after any pregnancy, whatever the outcome, is different.
-A woman’s body changes and you’ll need to recover from the physical effects of the pregnancy and the delivery.
+Your body will have changed and you’ll need to recover from the physical effects of pregnancy and birth.

 Be kind to each other

-The most important thing is to be kind, gentle and patient.
-Try to understand that your partner is not you and although you’re sharing this grief, you will feel it in different ways.
+The most important thing is to be kind, gentle and patient with each other.
+Try to understand that you and your partner are not the same.
+Although you’re sharing this grief, you will feel it in different ways.